MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-search-results-look-great.md

  **Use result types and display types to change how search results look**

-To help users quickly distinguish between different types of results you can use  *[Manage result types](https://support.office.com/article/ceccf561-e82c-495c-bf3e-b3f006ae9c8c)*  and  *display templates*  to show important information directly in the search results.
+To help users quickly distinguish between different types of results you can use  *[result types](manage-result-types.md)*  and  *display templates*  to show important information directly in the search results.
 Users don't have to click on each result to see if they've found what they're looking for.
 [Learn more](result-types-disp-templates.md).